mariaalouisaa/Weather-App-React-/README.md

 # My first React Project: A fully functioning weather app!

-Made with a free API from [OpenWeatherMap](https://openweathermap.org/) and Axios.js
+Made with a free API from [OpenWeatherMap](https://openweathermap.org/) and Axios.js and react-create-app

 ---